justinline/Replimix/README.md

 npm run dev
 ```

-## Multiplayer goodness!
+## Party!

-You can open `localhost:5173` and watch changes get push/pulled in realtime 🥳
+You can access your `localhost:5173` instance in multiple browsers/tabs/computers and watch changes get push/pulled in realtime 🥳